 Planting a Rainbow by Lois Elhert is a wonderful book to use for teaching about flowers and colors.
 The illustrations are bold and bright, perfect for curious little minds.
 I have always liked this book because you can sit down and read about each flower at length or flip through simply noting the colors.

-Chrysanthemum by Kevin Henkes is a lovely book about having confidence, loosing confidence and regaining it in the end.
+Chrysanthemum by Kevin Henkes is a lovely book about having confidence, losing confidence and regaining it in the end.
 Chrysanthemum is a little mouse who loves her name until she goes to school and is picked on for it being out of the ordinary.
 Who can’t relate to this?
 I know I can.
 Thankfully my son has yet to experience this all too common, but still so heartbreaking experience.
 I love that I have a book like this to share with him and open up about it before it happens.
 Ultimately Chrysanthemum learns to love her name again and regains the confidence she once had.
 Another fantastic book from a consistently wonderful author.

 Counting Wildflowers by Bruce McMillan is a simple book but it stands out for me because it is interactive with 20 circles to touch on every page that fill up as you count flowers on each page.
 The reader can count the blooms, and then count again with the circles , all the way up to 20.
 When you are trying to reinforce a skill like counting the use of repetition is really helpful.
 Simple but great.

 Zinnia’s Flower Garden by Monica Wellington is really useful not just about teaching about flowers and gardens, but also about patience and the annual cycle of a garden.
-Zinnia plants and waits, waters, enjoys her flowers, then they die, she collects the seeds and plans her garden for next year.
+Zinnia plants and waits, waters, enjoys her flowers.
+Then when they die, she collects the seeds and plans her garden for next year.
 I love that the main story is perfect for my almost three year old but there is much more for older children with longer attention spans.
 There is a little journal with notes about what’s happening with her garden, and various facts about plants as well.
 Like in so many of her books the author celebrates hard work and her characters take great pride in what they do.
 A fantastic message for readers, big and little.
-I also love the mix of illustration and photographs in this book especially, it gives the illustrations depth and a really interesting look.
+I also love the mix of illustration and photographs in this book especially.
+It gives the illustrations depth and a really interesting look.

 The Boy Who Grew Flowers by Jennifer Wojtowicz is one of those books that stays with you.
-Rink is a little boy who’s family is strange, Rink is no exception, with every full moon he sprouts flowers from his head.
+Rink is a little boy whose family is strange.
+Rink is no exception, as with every full moon he sprouts flowers from his head.
 At school he is an outsider and only when a new girl comes to school does he make a friend.
 He reaches out to her because she too is an outsider, not at school but in her own family.
 In the end the kindred spirits celebrate their uniqueness.
-This odd romantic story will warm your heart and serves as a great lesson about how we all feel different and like an outsider sometimes.
+This odd romantic story will warm your heart.
+It serves as a great lesson about how we all feel different and like an outsider sometimes.
 The illustrations by Steve Adams will stun you, they were so vibrant and paired so perfectly with the text.